AllenInstitute/bmtk/docs/autodocs/source/dpointnet_guide.rst

 length.
 Smaller chunks reduce activation memory but increase recomputation overhead.
 The default is 25 timesteps; checkpointing remains disabled unless explicitly requested.

+``pack_spike_checkpoints`` applies only to the first recurrent state, which is the binary delayed-spike history for the built-in GLIF cell.
+Every nonzero value is treated as a spike.
+Voltage, refractory, ASC, PSC, and replay-safe Poisson state remain unpacked.
+Packing is opt-in and has no effect unless segmented checkpointing is enabled.
+It reduces checkpoint memory but can add bit-packing work, so benchmark representative training before enabling it by default.

 Compact online voltage regularization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^